 This is the most common marijuana consumption method.
 It’s easy and rather straightforward, and once inhaled, it only takes a few moments for the effects to kick in.

 When you start off consuming medicinal cannabis, you start with a lower dose, and if that is not enough, you can then gradually increase to match the required and desired effect.
 If you are having trouble getting the right measurements, you can always consult a health professional in the area.

 Your MMJ card is just a click away – click the button below!

+The best marijuana for PTSD?
 Cannabis is available in several strains, and each has a different composition of THC and CBD levels.
 This is why you should have a doctor prescribe the best remedy to help with a set of conditions.
 An alteration of the doctor’s prescription can have entirely different effects.
-Here are some of the top preferred marijuana strains.
+Here are some of the top preferred indica or sativa for PTSD.

 OG Kush (Hybrid)

 This is one of the highly sought after strains when it comes to medicinal Marijuana.
 It is known for inducing euphoria and relaxation and has a 20-24% THC level and 0.2% CBD level.

 Because of the high THC levels, it will help you sleep better and reduce any insomnia and nightmare occurrences.
 When taken to treat PTSD, OG Kush is best taken at night.

 Blue Dream (Hybrid)